legend80s/cdi-go/README.md

 ## Usage

-1 Add this shell function to your `.zshrc` because you cannot change the shell directory in golang process.
+1 Add the shell functions to your `.zshrc` because you cannot change shell directory in golang process.

 ```sh
 # cdi begin